Metaswitch/clearwater-readthedocs/docs/Clearwater_SNMP_Statistics.md

 * The number of incoming requests, indexed by time period.
 * The number of requests rejected due to overload, indexed by time period.
 * The total number of Diameter requests with an invalid Destination-Realm or invalid Destination-Host, indexed by time period.
+* The number of Multimedia-Authorization-Requests sent over the Cx interface, indexed by time period and result code.
+* The number of Server-Assignment-Requests sent over the Cx interface, indexed by time period and result code.
+* The number of User-Authorization-Requests sent over the Cx interface, indexed by time period and result code.
+* The number of Location-Information-Requests sent over the Cx interface, indexed by time period and result code.
+* The number of Push-Profile-Requests received over the Cx interface, indexed by time period and result code.
+* The number of Registration-Termination-Requests received over the Cx interface, indexed by time period and result code.

 ### Call Diversion App Server Statistics